zaidsbaghal/Portfolio-V2/_posts/2018-12-25-A-guide-to-Data-Structures-at-Rutgers.md

 * Your recitation really depends on the TA you have.
 Some are really great and others are okay.
 Considering the fact that all you really do is go over the problem sets it isn't really necessary unless you are really lost.
 In my opinion, I would go to the first few to see how good of a teacher your TA is and then consider not going unless you really need help.

-* A lot of people cheat and get caught so don't risk it otherwise you'll be set back a whole semester and you will most likely bomb any CS interview.
+* A lot of people cheat and get caught so don't risk it.
+Otherwise you'll be set back a whole semester and you will most likely bomb any CS interview.

 ## Conclusion